Jax1216/PCB-Memory-Simulator/README.md

-# Project 4 - PCB and Memory Simulator
+# PCB and Memory Simulator

 This project is a CPU scheduling and segmented memory management simulator.
 It simulates loading processes into memory, translating logical to physical addresses, and executing processes using a time-sliced round-robin scheduler.